Skip to main content

 5. Go to the Permissions page

-6. Click on Add button next to the Jira API line
+6. Click Add next to the Jira API line

 Permissions - Jira API add

-7. Click on Configure button next to the Jira API line
+7. Click Configure next to the Jira API line

-8. In the Classic scopes tab, click on the Edit Scopes button of the Jira platform REST API section
+8. In the Classic scopes tab, click Edit Scopes in the Jira platform REST API section

 Jira Cloud - Classic scopes edit